oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

    4. Repeat steps 2 and 3 for the `depl_south` deployment.

-   After you delete the environment, you can use the script `add_replication_activeactive_adminclient.sh` again to rebuild the environment or copy the script to apply in your own test environment.
+   After you delete the environment, you can use the script `add_replication_ActiveActive_adminclient.sh` again to rebuild the environment or copy the script to apply in your own test environment.

 ## Learn More